queer-community-allies/queer-community-allies/resources/index.md

 ---

 ## For Local Teens, By Local Queers+Allies
 This list is for our local Utah County & south Salt Lake County LGBTQQIPPA+ teens and their families.
 We include mostly local spots and support groups and a few virtual-access.
 See something you think we should add?
-Send us an email! [mailto](mailto:contact@queercommunityallies.org)
+Send us an [email](mailto:contact@queercommunityallies.org)!

 - [Virtual connections this summer](#virtual-connections-this-summer)
 - [Online Glossaries of Queer Terms](#️-online-glossaries-of-queer-terms)